 Recommendations for UK businesses

-Lastly, the EU Court of Justice is currently examining the legality of EU Standard Contractual Clauses (SCC) –and the EU-US Privacy Shield – as a legal basis for data transfers outside the EU.
-The outcome is uncertain, but there is a substantial risk that SCC may no longer be considered a sufficient legal basis.
+Lastly, the EU Court of Justice is currently examining the legality of EU Standard Contractual Clauses (SCC) –and the EU-U.S. Privacy Shield – as a legal basis for data transfers outside the EU.
+The outcome is uncertain, but there is a substantial risk that SCC may no longer be considered sufficient safeguards.
 We recommend all UK businesses to follow the developments of this subject matter very closely.